CloudBoltSoftware/onefuse-examples/Terraform/Examples/onefuse-basic/README.md

 ### /examples/onefuse-basic

-Usage examples of how to consume OneFuse Terraform Module
+Usage examples of how to consume OneFuse Terraform Provider

 **/example/onefuse-basic/naming**